U.S. flag

 Childhood Obesity Prevention Across Borders: The Promise of US-Latin American Research Collaboration

-The National Collaborative on Childhood Obesity Research (NCCOR), in collaboration with CGHS, hosted the Childhood Obesity Research Across Borders webinar series in June and July 2021.
+June-July 2021: The National Collaborative on Childhood Obesity Research (NCCOR), in collaboration with CGHS, hosted the Childhood Obesity Research Across Borders webinar series in June and July 2021.
 The first webinar discussed how social determinants of health, specifically in terms of migration and the social environment, influence childhood obesity in the United States and Latin America.
 The second addressed how policy changes and citizen science can influence childhood obesity prevention programs in the United States and Latin America.
-Recordings of the webinar and slides can be found here:

-The Latin American Congress of Physical Activity and Health Research hosted the Fulfilling the promise of collaboration between Latin America and the United States for the promotion of physical activity and the prevention of childhood obesity plenary session.
-The goal of this hour long session that took place on June 24, 2021 was to understand synergies between physical activity promotion and childhood obesity prevention research conducted across countries in Latin America and among Latino populations in the US by sharing lessons learned, identifying common research strategies, and considering where the field is moving. (recording forthcoming)
+June 24, 2021 : A plenary session at the Latin American Congress of Physical Activity and Health Research discussed synergies between physical activity promotion and childhood obesity prevention research conducted across countries in Latin America and among Latino populations in the US by sharing lessons learned, identifying common research strategies, and considering where the field is moving. (recording forthcoming)

-The 19th Latin American Nutrition Society (SLAN) hosted the Realizing the promise of Latin America & US collaboration for food, nutrition and childhood obesity prevention symposium on November 3, 2021 at 2:45 pm (Eastern).
-This symposium highlighted the major food and nutrition findings from the Cross Border supplement, provided compelling examples of cross border research and learning, and asked panelists to share their experience, lessons learned, and research strategies working on nutrition across border, and consider where the field is moving.
+November 3, 2021: A symposium at the 19th Latin American Nutrition Society (SLAN) highlighted the major food and nutrition findings from the Cross Border supplement, provided compelling examples of cross border research and learning, and asked panelists to share their experience, lessons learned, and research strategies working on nutrition across border, and consider where the field is moving.

-The two-day workshop highlighted synergies between research conducted in Latin America and among Latino populations in the U.S., focusing on six cross-cutting areas: social environment; built environment; migration; implementation science; measures; and capacity building.
+• November 13-14, 2019 : This two-day, in-person workshop brought together researchers to highlight synergies between research conducted in Latin America and among Latino populations in the U.S., focusing on six cross-cutting areas: social environment; built environment; migration; implementation science; measures; and capacity building.
 The meeting addressed the need to accelerate the adaptation and implementation of proven interventions, including program and policy strategies across the Americas.
 It explored the promise and challenges of working in both regions; collaboration strategies; and how to stimulate a sustainable network of researchers.

 Cross border collaborative awards

 To further support the development of new research partnerships between countries to address childhood obesity prevention, CRDF Global on behalf of Fogarty solicited 2020 Cross Border Collaboration Award proposals.
-These travel, conference and capacity building awards for up to $10,000 USD each are intended to promote new collaborations between U.S. and Latin American investigators as well as among investigators across different Latin American countries to catalyze new science and expand capacity in performing high-quality childhood obesity research.
+These travel, conference and capacity building awards aimed to promote new collaborations between U.S. and Latin American investigators as well as among investigators across different Latin American countries to catalyze new science and expand capacity in performing high-quality childhood obesity research.
+Ultimately, 13 applications were funded:

 Applications closed on February 28, 2020.